 Steven W. Clarke is the Director of the Joint Agency Satellite Division (JASD), He is responsible for managing reimbursable satellite and instrument development activities performed by NASA for partner agencies.

-Craig Tupper is the Director of the Resources Management Division (RMD), responsible for formulation, justification, and execution of NASA’s approximately $5 billion annual Science budget.
+Craig Tupper is the Director of the Resource Management Division, responsible for formulation, justification, and execution of NASA’s approximately $5.6 billion annual Science budget.

 In 2015, Ms. Sandra E. Smalley was appointed the Director of the Joint Agency Satellite Division (JASD) in the Science Mission Directorate (SMD) at NASA Headquarters.
 She is responsible for managing reimbursable satellite, instrument and ground system development activities performed by NASA for partner agencies.